rjjrbatarao/MikroDev/README.md

 # MikroDev

-This is a library to communicate with the included esp8266 mikro shield firmware.
+This is a library are used to communicate with the included esp8266 mikro shield firmware.
-Why MikroDev? because this is an esp8266 mikrotik api for developers.
+This enables you to develop mikrotik web apps or any automation device for mikrotik like for example, monitoring, external schedulers, hotspot automations, and anything you can think of using arduino boards.
-This library currently supports Arduino uno, mega, esp8266 and stm32f103cxxx
+Why MikroDev? because this is an mikrotik api for developers using microcontrollers.
-Note: this is master -> slave communication library
+This library currently supports Arduino uno, mega, esp8266 and stm32f103cxxx This library is the master library which communicates on the included slave firmware

 ### Features

-Note: this features are the capability of MikroDev library to send command to the firmware.
+Note: this features are the capability of MikroDev library to send and receive command to and from the slave firmware.

 Basic version
 ```
 > Full mikrotik api on standard user define port
-> wifi status
+> Wifi status and board status
-> esp8266 smartConfig
+> Esp8266 smartConfig
 > Wifi phy B\G\N selectable
 ```